Selected Projects

 Assignment to experiment with various noise functions.
 The planet terrain color and height was generated using 3D fractal Brownian motion (FBM).
 The water color was created with recursive Perlin noise, animated to look like waves.
 The moon was textured with summed 3D Perlin noise and 3D Worley noise to create illusion of craters.
 The background color was created with 3D FBM, with star placement controlled by 3D Worley noise.

 Animated scene made entirely in the fragment shader.
-Features real-time sphere tracing of implicit surfaces using signed distance functions, domain repetition, and specular reflection.
+Features real-time sphere tracing of implicit surfaces using signed distance functions, domain repetition, and specular reflections.
 It's also a toaster mobile.

 An interactive particle system.
-The particles' movement is controlled by Euler integration.
-Their initial position and velocity are randomized; they also have randomized masses.
-I took a lot of inspiration for their physics from springs and Hooke's Law; for example, I make use of dampening and stiffness constants.
+Their initial position and velocity are randomized, and their movement is controlled by Euler integration.
 The particles are colored based on their distance to the origin, or a target point if there is one.
 The user can left click to attract particles and right click to repel them.
 The user can also select from several meshes to attract the particles to.
-If you wish to disperse the particles, you can click disperse which assigns each particle a random velocity.
-You can also edit the number of particles in the scene.

 Final project for Environmental Animation course.
 The goal was to research an